opensearch-project/opensearch-migrations/TrafficCapture/dockerSolution/src/main/docker/migrationConsole/lib/console_link/README.md

     - `socket`: optional, path to mounted docker socket, defaults to `/var/run/docker.sock`

 - `ecs`:
+    - `cluster_name`: required, name of the ECS cluster containing the RFS service
     - `service_name`: required, name of the ECS service for RFS
     - `aws_region`:  optional. if not provided, the usual rules are followed for determining aws region. (`AWS_DEFAULT_REGION`, `~/.aws/config`, etc.)